reflex-media/lesgo-docs/docs/getting-started/structure.md

 The `src/exceptions/` directory contains error classes.

 ### Handler Directory
-The `/src/handlers/` directory contains the entry point for all events.
+The `src/handlers/` directory contains the entry point for all events.

 ### Middleware Directory
-The `/src/middlewares/` directory contains the request middlewares.
+The `src/middlewares/` directory contains the request middlewares.

 ### Service Directory
-The `/src/services/` directory contains class-based services or modules, usually instantiated.
+The `src/services/` directory contains class-based services or modules, usually instantiated.
 These classes are usually made available in the `src/utils/` as helper functions.

 ### Util Directory
-The `/src/utils/` direcotry contains helper functions.
+The `src/utils/` directory contains helper functions.

 ## Test Directory
-The `/tests/` directory contains test `.spec.js` files for unit testing.
+The `tests/` directory contains test `.spec.js` files for unit testing.